Invadermonky/MagicultureIntegrations/README.md

 - **Heaters:** features that can ignite and provide burn time to furnaces.
 - **Boosters:** features that can increase the smelting speed of furnaces.

+---

 ## **🔧 Tweaks**
 ### **Astral Sorcery**
 - **Ichosic Resonator:** Right-clicking the ground at night with an Ichosic Resonator will display the fluid reservoir contained in that chunk
 ### **Blood Magic**
-- **Bound Tools:** Right click harvest has been overhauled, significantly increasing performance and firing the BlockHarvestEvent, exposing block drops to tweaker mods
+- **Bound Tools:** Bound Tooll right click harvest has been overhauled, significantly increasing performance and firing the BlockHarvestEvent, exposing block drops to tweaker mods
 - **Cutting Fluid/Explosive Powder:** Cutting Fluid and Explosive Powder can have their max uses modified
 - **Ritual of the Crusher:** Ritual now fires the BlockHarvestEvent, exposing block drops to tweaker mods
 - **Reap of the Harvest Moon:** Ritual now fires the BlockHarvestEvent, exposing block drops to tweaker mods